 Nature of Relationship

 President and CEO Management

-O'Brien Geological Consulting Inc. Management
+O'Brien Geological Consulting Inc. (Former VP of Management

-Larry M. Okada Inc. Management
+Larry M. Okada Inc. (Former CFO) Management

 The Company incurred fees and expenses in the normal course of operations in connection with its President and CEO, its Vice President of Exploration and its CFO.
 Details are as follows: